CowDogMoo/ansible-vnc-zsh/README.md

 ## Get vnc password

-A random 8-character password is generated each time the role is executed.
+A random 8-character password is generated when the role is run initially.
 To retrieve it, run this command on the provisioned system:

 ```bash